 - Professional and technical communication

 - Information security and risk management

 NSA and DHS Designated Centers of Academic Excellence in Oklahoma

-As of 2016, there are two schools in Oklahoma offering graduate programs that meets the rigorous criteria necessary to earn the NSA/DHS Center for Academic Excellence in Cyber Defense Education (CAE-CDE) and Center of Academic Excellence in Cyber Defense Research (CAE-R) for their master’s degree and graduate certificate programs:
+As of 2018, there are two schools in Oklahoma offering graduate programs that meets the rigorous criteria necessary to earn the NSA/DHS Center for Academic Excellence in Cyber Defense Education (CAE-CDE):

 Oklahoma State University, Center for Telecommunications and Network Security